Ecuador Bike Packing Avenue of Volcanoes 7 DAYS

 YOUR TRIP LEADERS AND GUIDES

-All EPL guides and trip leaders are highly experienced, licensed to operate in Ecuador and certified as Wilderness Adventure First Aid responders.
+All AJ guides and trip leaders are highly experienced, licensed to operate in Ecuador and certified as Wilderness Adventure First Aid responders.
 We always carry a complete first aid kit in our trips.

 In some location and for some activities, local guides join the trip leaders to provide an added service.
-In the Galapagos Islands, minimum 4 participants for the EPL trip leader service are required.
+In the Galapagos Islands, minimum 4 participants for the AJ trip leader service are required.

 SUSTAINABLE ECO AND CULTURAL TOURISM